 To recap, the matching gifts process is fairly simple and requires little effort on the part of your donors.
 Here’s how it works:

-- The company reviews the request to ensure that it meets its matching gift guidelines.
+3. The company reviews the request to ensure it meets its matching gift guidelines.

-Your nonprofit has very important roles to play, though.
-Your job is to make sure donors know 1) that they could be eligible to have their gift matched, and 2) how they can search for their eligibility and begin the process.
+However, your nonprofit has two very important jobs in this process.
+You need to make sure donors know 1) that they could be eligible to have their gift matched, and 2) how they can search for their eligibility and begin the process.

 How can donors find out if they’re eligible for matching gifts?